IssayevRakhat/RandM/README.md

 	    [Rakhat](https://github.com/IssayevRakhat)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

 Thanks for those, who help others in Internet forums and give advices for newbies in their work, for those who give online lessons in YouTube plarform and for github team, for giving to us opportunity to download and make our website seen by others

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**